Passer au contenu principal

 A key challenge for the pastoral manager is to minimise the numbers and impact of both the native and feral species on their grazing operation.

 This chapter covers only introduced feral pest species.
-The role and impact of native species on total grazing pressure is covered in Chapter 12.5 Match grazing pressure to feed supply.
+The role and impact of native species on total grazing pressure is covered in chapter 12.5.

 Goats